ivan7237d/pipe-function/README.md

 ## Minimal API

-Based on "only one way to do it" principle, this library provides a utility only when something can't be easily and readably done with vanilla JavaScript.
+Based on the "only one way to do it" principle, this library provides a utility only when something can't be easily and readably done with vanilla JavaScript.
 For example, we do not provide a function to get an object's property value, so instead of `get('a')` you would just write `value => value.a`.
 This is because we see the mental overhead of choosing among multiple ways to write a piece of code as higher cost compared to doing more typing.

 That said, we do sometimes provide a shortcut for what would otherwise be a one-liner, such as `lastInIterable` for `reduceIterable((...[, value]) => value)` - not for conciseness or performance, but to improve readability.